Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 To touch tip is to move the pipette's currently attached tip to four opposite edges of a well, for the purpose of knocking off any droplets that might be hanging from the tip.

-When calling ``touch_tip()`` on a pipette, we have the option to specify a location where the tip will touch the inner walls.
+When calling :py:meth:`.InstrumentContext.touch_tip` on a pipette, we have the option to specify a location where the tip will touch the inner walls.

 Touch tip can take up to 4 arguments: ``touch_tip(location, radius, v_offset, speed)``.